 Patient will present as → a 7-year-old boy is brought to his pediatrician for evaluation of a sore throat.
 The sore throat began 4 days ago and has progressively worsened.
 Associated symptoms include subjective fever, pain with swallowing, and fatigue.
 The patient denies any cough or rhinorrhea.
 Vital signs are as follows: T 101.4 F, HR 88, BP 115/67, RR 14, and SpO2 99%.
 Physical examination is significant for purulent tonsillar exudate; no cervical lymphadenopathy is noted.

 I. Bacterial pharyngitis:

 - Group A Streptococcal pharyngitis: 5-15% of pharyngitis cases, S. pyogenes.
 Centor Criteria: GABHS-suggestive manifestations include fever (> 38°C or 100.4°F), tender anterior cervical adenopathy, lack of cough, and pharyngotonsillar exudate.

 - Rapid streptococci screening for GABHS has 90% to 99% sensitivity.
 If negative and group A streptococci is still suspected, throat culture is gold standard

 - Consider gonorrhea pharyngitis in patients with recent sexual encounters, or with non-resolving pharyngitis.

-- Less likely exudative: CMV, EBV (mononucleosis), adenovirus, influenza, herpes simplex
+- Less likely exudative: CMV, EBV (mononucleosis), adenovirus (most common), influenza, herpes simplex

-- Infectious mononucleosis - caused by EBV, characterized by malaise, fever, severe sore throat, splenomegaly
+- Infectious mononucleosis: Caused by Epstein Barr virus, characterized by malaise, fever, severe sore throat, splenomegaly

 - Rash with penicillins